The 20 Best Drug Induced Dyskinesia Doctors Near Me in South Dakota, US

 English

-Craig Mills is a Physiatrist in Rapid City, South Dakota.
+Craig Mills is a Physiatrist practicing medicine in Rapid City, South Dakota.
 Dr. Mills is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Spastic Paraplegia Type 5A, Troyer Syndrome, Spastic Paraplegia Type 7, and Spastic Paraplegia-Epilepsy-Intellectual Disability Syndrome.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Spastic Paraplegia Type 7, Spastic Paraplegia-Epilepsy-Intellectual Disability Syndrome, Troyer Syndrome, and Spastic Paraplegia Type 5A.

 Showing 1-20 of 21